 With temps practically below zero last week, I wanted nothing more than to hop on a plane to get to some warm weather and let the kids release all that pent up energy from being stuck inside the house.
 Unfortunately school schedules and work obligations just won’t allow that so I resorted to the next best thing, an indoor waterpark!
-Friday after school, we packed our bags and drove to Kalahari Indoor Waterpark in the Poconos, less than two hours from New York City!
-Its been three years since our family visited Kalahari, and looking back at the blog post from that trip, my seemingly big kids were just babies then!
+Friday after school, we packed our bags and drove to Kalahari Indoor Waterpark in the Poconos.
+It’s less than two hours from New York City!
+It’s been three years since our family visited Kalahari.
+Looking back at the blog post from that trip, my seemingly big kids were just babies then!

 Next it was off to the waterpark.
 Kalahari is the largest waterpark in the United States, boasting over 220,000 square feet of wet and wild fun.
 The park offers something for all ages, with waterslides big and small, a kiddie park, wave pool, lazy river, flow rider for surfing, and plenty more.
 If you are traveling with a large group or celebrating a special event, guests can rent out private cabanas for the day.
 And if you need a break from the kids, there is even an adults only section, where you can enjoy a cocktail and chat.
 My favorite thing about Kalahari is its cleanliness, and well maintained water attractions.
 During our first visit three years prior, the park had just opened, and it still felt clean and new.

 Both of our trips to Kalahari Resorts have been during the colder months, but they offer plenty of outdoor activities during spring, summer and fall.
 With outdoor pools, outdoor waterparks, mini golf, and a Gorilla Grove Tree Top adventure, we may need to make another trip back when the spring rolls around.